materialsproject/MPenv/README.rst

 3. You can also ``git pull`` individually within the repos inside ``<ENV_NAMES>/codes``.
 If the version number changed, then you also need to run ``python setup.py develop``.

+4. On matgen, you need to *unload* the intel module when trying to build and/or install python code!
+However, make sure to load the intel module again before running VASP jobs!
+Alternatively, you can log out and into NERSC again or ``source ~/.bashrc.ext``.

 Running Jobs
 ============